 Why Using Feature Flags Is Compliant and Secure

 If you’re familiar with feature flags, then you already know they have a ton of benefits for stakeholders all across your product delivery organization.
+Whether you're testing new features in a staging environment or rolling them out in a production environment, feature flags provide the necessary control.
 We’re not going to cover all of that in this post.
-Instead, we’re going to look at a common hiccup some teams have when adopting feature flags, as well as how Harness Feature Flags was built to solve this problem.
+Instead, we’re going to look at a common hiccup some teams have when adopting feature flags for software release, as well as how Harness Feature Flags was built to solve this problem.
 If you are new to Feature Flags, we do recommend reading our introduction to feature flags.

 So, what’s this common problem we’re discussing?
 People who are worried about your application’s performance and security, of course.
 Always getting in the way!
 And for good measure, of course.
 Feature flags run in your code, they can be seen as a serious dependency, and even a risk.
 As such, from the moment we started building Feature Flags here at Harness, we took that seriously.
 We aimed for zero impact, zero upstream dependency, and zero risk to your application.